A Viewer’s Guide to RobiHachi: Episode 2

 The mecha TV show is probably a reference to director Shinji Takamatsu having worked on the Mobile Suit Gundam Wing series.
 The title of the vintage anime, Gingadōchū Hizakurigaa, is a parody of the Edo book series Tōkaidōchū Hizakurige.

 Yang explains that prior to space travel criminals fled to the northernmost island of Hokkaido to escape the law.
-This sparsely populated northern frontier was originally called Ezo and was renamed Hokkaido in 1869.
+This once-sparsely populated northern frontier was originally called Ezo and was renamed Hokkaido in 1869.